 Many people use spreadsheets as time logs, requiring each member of the team to separately track their hours and record them in a spreadsheet.
 This is a little better than scribbling down your billable and non-billable hours on a collection of sticky notes and wallpapering the accounting department with them.
 Also, users can easily modify the hours worked on a task and there’s no accountability.

-Since spreadsheets can’t actually track time, you end up needing another tool for that aspect of project management, adding a step to your operations, giving your team an extra task to remember, and creating more opportunities for spreadsheet errors.
+Since excel can’t actually track time, you end up needing another tool for that aspect of project management, adding a step to your operations, giving your team an extra task to remember, and creating more opportunities for spreadsheet errors.

 3. You can’t assign tasks in a spreadsheet

 How do the people on your team know what their responsibilities are?
-If you’re using spreadsheets for task management, they have to open the spreadsheet, know which place (or places) to look, and see what tasks you’ve assigned to them.
+If you’re using spreadsheets for task management, they have to open the spreadsheet, know which place (or places) to look at, and see what tasks you’ve assigned to them.
 Even if you never make changes once tasks have been assigned, that’s incredibly inefficient and leaves much room for human error.

 What if you decide to reassign a task?
 You make a change in the spreadsheet, but your team won’t be aware of it.
 You have to send an email or notify them some other way and hope that your team members see that notification before anyone wastes time on a task you’ve reassigned or eliminated altogether.
 The spreadsheet, meanwhile, just sits there not helping you to manage tasks.